Shravan-SR7/PANNA/README.md

 # PANNA_Login
-register and login, flask and mongoDB
+Simple Register and Login system using

+1. Html and css
+2. Flask
+3. Mongo Db (Local)